Search Articles

 Transfers and Penalties

-There is also a three-year lookback to determine whether the military veteran transferred assets to ensure they would qualify for benefits.
-Applicants involved in any financial transactions during the three years before they apply for benefits should therefore disclose these transactions.
+The VA has a three-year lookback to determine whether a veteran transferred assets just to qualify for benefits.
+Applicants involved in any financial transactions (like large gifts) during the three years before they apply must disclose them.

-Applicants who transferred assets within three years of applying so they could meet the net limit will face a penalty period.
-This penalty period can last as long as five years.
-During this time, the person who transferred assets is not eligible for VA benefits.
+Applicants who transferred assets within lookback period to meet the net limit will face a penalty period of up to five years.
+During this time, the person is not eligible for veterans benefits.

 Annual Pension Rate (MAPR)